Biodiversity of Guatemala

-Guatemala has some 1246 known species of amphibians, birds, mammals and reptiles according to figures from the World Conservation Monitoring Centre.
+Guatemala has some 8,061 known species of amphibians, birds, mammals, fish, reptiles and invertebrates according to figures from the World Conservation Monitoring Centre.
 Of these, 6.7% are endemic, meaning they exist in no other country, and 8.1% are threatened species.
 It is also home to at least 8681 species of vascular plants, of which 13.5% are endemic.
 5.4% of the country is protected under IUCN categories I-V.

 With a total of 123 protected areas and more than 29% of the territory declared a protected area, Guatemala has the largest percentage of protected areas in Central America.
 Tikal National Park, which was created in 1955, was the first mixed UNESCO World Heritage Site in the world.